thinkphp/moo-charCounter/README.md

 How to use
 ----------

 Include the latest version MooTools Framework, then .js into the page:

-##Example

     #JS
     <script src="https://ajax.googleapis.com/ajax/libs/mootools/1.5.2/mootools.min.js"></script>